GlobalSign Blog

 Unknown Assets on the Network

 Not having a complete and updated inventory of your IT assets means not being able to confirm whether your network is secure.
 The easiest fix is to conduct a review of all the devices on your network and identify all of the various platforms they run.
-This gives you a rundown of all of the different access points on your network, where you discover which ones are most in need of security updates.
+This gives you a rundown of all the different access points on your network, where you discover which ones most need security updates.

 Abuse of User Account Privileges